Board of Governors of the United States Postal Service: History

 Until 2007, each governor was appointed to a nine-year term or to the remainder of the unexpired term of a vacant seat.
 The terms of the nine appointed governors are staggered, commence after Senate confirmation and expire on December 8 of the year that the term would have ended had the terms been properly synchronized.
 The board can extend the term of a governor whose term is to expire by one year or until a successor has been confirmed, without Senate confirmation.
 Governors may be appointed for a second term, with Senate confirmation.
 No more than five of the nine governors may be of the same political party.
 The Postal Accountability and Enhancement Act, signed by President George W. Bush on December 20, 2006, besides other things, changed the terms of governors appointed after that date from nine to seven years.

 On November 14, 2014 (with effect on February 1, 2015), the board appointed Megan Brennan postmaster general, to succeed Patrick R. Donahoe.
 In December 2014, the extended term of Mickey D. Barnett was to expire, while the Senate had still not confirmed five nominees submitted by then-president Obama.
 Just before the loss of its quorum, the board delegated its authority to a “Temporary Emergency Committee“ (TEC) comprising the board members for the time being, with the same authority as the board had with 9 appointed members, but without the quorum requirement.
 After December 2014, there were three appointed board members (James Bilbray, Ellen Williams and Louis J. Giuliano) as well as the postmaster general, Patrick R. Donahoe, and the deputy PMG, Ron Stroman, a total of five of the 11 members, and not enough to constitute a quorum.
 Megan Brennan became an ex officio member of the board on February 1, 2015.
 The extended terms of Ellen Williams and Louis J. Giuliano both expired in December 2015, and James Bilbray became the sole remaining appointed member.
 His nine-year term was extended by one year and he ceased to be a member in December 2016.
 At that point there were no appointed members on the board, and the PMG (Megan Brennan) and deputy PMG (Ron Stroman) made up the TEC.

-In October 2017, then-president Donald Trump nominated three individuals to the board: Robert (Mike) Duncan, a former White House official during the George W. Bush administration, Calvin Tucker, and David Williams, former USPS inspector general.
+In October 2017, President Donald Trump nominated three individuals to the board: Robert (Mike) Duncan, a former White House official during the George W. Bush administration, Calvin Tucker, and David Williams, former USPS inspector general.
 On August 28, 2018, the Senate confirmed Mike Duncan as chairman, and David Williams, as vice-chairman.
 On November 29, 2018, the governors appointed Tammy L. Whitcomb the USPS inspector general.